kitsunehivern/OI-Resolver/README.md

 - If there are many problems, the content of the point box may overflow.
 You can try zooming out the page to fix this.

-- If smooth scrolling is not working, you can try enabling it in the browser settings (e.g. `chrome://flags/#smooth-scrolling`).
+- If smooth scrolling is not working, enable it in the browser settings (e.g. `chrome://flags/#smooth-scrolling`).

-- If the logo of the contestant is not displayed, make sure the path is correct or try pressing `R` to reset the resolver.
+- If the contestant's logo is not displayed, make sure the path is correct, or try pressing `R` to reset the resolver.

 ## Contributing